HackEPFL/rust-workshop-slides/slides.md

 $ cargo new hello_world --bin
 ```

-The `--bin` flag indicates you're making a binary, not a library
+The `--bin` flag indicates you're making a binary, not a library.

 This generates a package description file, `Cargo.toml`, where you declare the project's dependencies and metadata.